 "988 Trust Fund" means the 988 Suicide & Crisis Lifeline program fund created under Section 4.

-“Behavioral Health Crisis Services” means the continuum of services needed by an individual experiencing a mental health or substance use crisis including, but not limited to, crisis intervention, crisis stabilization, and crisis residential needsprovided by 988 contact centers, mobile crisis teams, and crisis receiving and stabilization service providers.
+“Behavioral Health Crisis Services” means the continuum of services needed by an individual experiencing a mental health or substance use crisis including, but not limited to, crisis intervention, crisis stabilization, and crisis residential treatment needs and include but are not limited to services provided by 988 contact centers, mobile crisis teams, and crisis receiving and stabilization service providers.

 “Community Mental Health Centers, and Certified Community Behavioral Health Clinics” are facilities as defined under Sec.
 1913(c) of the Public Health Services Act and/or Section 223(d) of the Protecting Access to Medicare Act of 2014 (PAMA), and Community Behavioral Health Organizations as licensed and certified by relevant state agencies.

+“Co-responders” are first responders partnered with behavioral health professionals as an effective way to respond to behavioral health crises and other situations involving unmet behavioral health needs.

 “Crisis Receiving and Stabilization Centers” are facilities providing short-term services (under 24 hours) with capacity for diagnosis, initial management, observation, crisis stabilization and follow up referral services to all persons in a home-like environment.

+“Emergency Communications Centers (ECCs)”, also known as Public Safety Answering Points (PSAPs), are facilities designated to receive calls and process requests for emergency assistance, which may include 911 calls, determine the appropriate emergency response based on available resources, and coordinate the emergency response according to a specific operational procedure.

+“Emergency Medical Service (EMS)” is a type of emergency service dedicated to providing out-of-hospital acute medical care, transport to definitive care, and other medical transport to patients with illnesses and injuries preventing the patient from transporting themselves.

 “Federal Communications Commission” regulates interstate and international communications by radio, television, wire, satellite, and cable in all 50 states, the District of Columbia and U.S. territories.
 An independent U.S. government agency overseen by Congress, the Commission is the federal agency responsible for implementing and enforcing America’s communications law and regulations.

+“[Health Insurer]” means [use definition in State’s insurance code.]

+“Law Enforcement” describes a type of first responder agency and employee responsible for enforcing laws, maintaining public order, and managing public safety.

+“Mental Health and Substance Use Disorders” means mental health conditions or substance use disorders that fall under any of the diagnostic categories listed in the mental health and behavioral disorders chapter of the most recent editions of the World Health Organization’s International Statistical Classification of Diseases and Related Health Problems, or that is listed in the most recent version of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders.
+Changes in terminology, organization, or classification of mental health and substance use disorders in future version of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders or the World Health Organization’s International Statistical Classification of Disease and Related Problems shall not affect the conditions covered by this section as long as a condition is commonly understood to be a mental health or substance use disorder by health care providers practicing in relevant clinical specialties.